 | Error Rate | High, leading to rejections | Low, due to pre-submission validation |

 Using an integrated platform allows you to monitor your clean claim rates in real time.
 The system utilises built-in claim scrubbing to catch errors before submission.
 Instead of waiting weeks for a remittance advice to find out a claim failed, the system flags issues immediately.
-This rapid feedback loop allows your team to correct errors before they leave the practice, drastically improving cash flow and reducing the administrative cost of chasing payments.
+This rapid feedback loop allows your team to correct errors before they leave the practice, drastically improving cash flow.

 From Consultation to Invoice: Time-Saving Automation